oxcompsoc/www-content/learn/resources/lesson_2/index.md

 </div>

 But what if we want to go into a bit more detail?
-Our users probably want to know whether or not they got a Third, Second, Higher Second, or First.
+Our users probably want to know whether or not they got a 3rd, 2nd, 2-1, or 1st.

 To do this, we will need to branch more than once, which you can do like this, by putting an `if` inside another `if`'s `else` block: